jjpeleato/wp-starter-boilerplate/README.md

     - `$lando dep deploy local` Deploy to the local machine in the docker container.
     - `$lando dep deploy pre` Deploy to the pre production server.
     - `$lando dep deploy pro` Deploy to the production server.
+- If you work with PHP CodeSniffer.
+If required run `$lando phpcs --config-set installed_paths /path/to/wpcs`
+	- `$lando phpcs` Runs the phpcs
+	- `$lando phpcbf` Runs the phpcbf

 ### Technologies and tools